Walking hand weights are great tools to build muscle in your arms, shoulders and core while exercising.

 A visit to a sporting goods store will allow you to try out a few different types and sizes.
 Here are a few I recommend that are highly rated and reasonably priced:

-Tone Fitness Walking Dumbbells with Handles have comfortable straps that you can adjust for a perfect fit.
-They also have a reflective strip to help keep you safe in low light situations.
+Gaiam Walking Weights with Handles have comfortable straps that you can adjust for a perfect fit.
+They are filled with sand so they will mold to your hand.

 These are 1-lb each and are designed to prevent the weight from slipping around your hand.
 They are filled with soft sand that conforms to your hand and wrist for a comfortable fit.